Contractors’ most tax efficient salary and dividend levels, 2017/18

 So what choices do these contractors have to optimise tax breaks?

 You can distribute your dividend between you and your spouse.
-They’d got to be good for something one day, right?
-Today’s that day.
+You knew there was a reason you married them, right?

 Both you and they have personal allowances and the basic rate tax band to use.
 Make sure you do.

-When your married spouse has received little or no income the problem’s less acute.
+When your married spouse has received little or no income, the calculation's straightforward.
 Each partner can draw up to £45k giving a total net drawing of £90k per annum.

-But when you or your spouse has another income, it’s a bit different.
+But when either of you has a separate income source, it's a bit different.
 You must reduce the optimal salary and dividend to suit.
 In this case, make sure that the aggregate income per taxpayer does not exceed £45k.

 With investment choices limited, buying property to rent out is a common contractor strategy.
 With retained profit just sitting in their limited company, it's a tempting option.

-And let’s face facts: there’s a shortage of residential rental property out there.
-Using retained profit to start building an empire isn’t just tax-savvy.
-It’s also helping to house tenants who’d otherwise have to wait a little longer.
+And let's face facts: there's a shortage of residential rental property out there.
+Using retained profit to begin building a property portfolio isn't just tax-savvy.
+It's also helping to house tenants who'd otherwise have to wait a little longer.
 Win, win.

 But contractors can benefit even more by buying their properties through their limited company.
 This circumvents the problem of facing a huge tax bill for extracting profits to fund the project.

 Several lenders specialise in lending to limited companies to fund buy-to-let investments.
-Demand, as we’ve noted, is also high enough to ensure competitive interest rates.
+Demand, as already noted, is also high enough to ensure competitive interest rates.